mvdwetering/ynca/docs/PRACTICALITIES.md

 ## AUDIO input

-Some receivers have 1 audio input and that input is called AUDIO.
+Some receivers have a single audio input and that input is called AUDIO.
 Receivers with multiple audio inputs have them called AUDIO1, AUDIO2 etc...

-Seen on RX-V475 receiver in #230, but probably also applies to RX-V575/HTR-4066/HTR-5066 as they share the same firmware.
+Seen on RX-V475 receiver in [issue #230](https://github.com/mvdwetering/yamaha_ynca/issues/230), but probably also applies to RX-V575/HTR-4066/HTR-5066 as they share the same firmware.

 For some reason this input is _not_ reported when requesting the input names with `@SYS:INPNAME=?` (unlike AUDIO1, AUDIO2 inputs).
 This makes it impossible to automatically detect if the input is supported by the receiver.
 The receiver does respond with `@RESTRICTED` when requesting `@SYS:INPNAMEAUDIO1=?` or `@SYS:TRIG1INPAUDIO1=?` instead of `@UNDEFINED`.
 However these responses are currently not really handled by the library and building support for that will be hard as there is not a guarenteed request/response mechanism due to the asynchronous nature of the protocol.